ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 `hipModuleLaunchKernel` is `cuLaunchKernel` in HIP world.
 It takes the same arguments as `cuLaunchKernel`.
 The argument `kernelParams` is not fully implemented for HCC.
 The workaround for it is, to use platform specific macros for each target.
 Or, `extra` argument can be used which works on both the platforms.

 #### Additional Information
-HCC allocates staging buffers (used for unpinned copies) on a per-device basis.
+- HCC allocates staging buffers (used for unpinned copies) on a per-device basis.
+- HCC creates a primary context when the HIP API is called.
+So in a pure driver API code, HIP/HCC will create a primary context while HIP/NVCC will have empty context stack.
+HIP/HCC will push primary context to context stack when it is empty.
+This can have subtle differences on applications which mix the runtime and driver APIs.

 ### NVCC Implementation Notes